Generalized Whitney formulas for broken circuits in ambigraphs and matroids: The chromatic polynomial

-There are two approaches to these results: One is to derive them similarly to how we derived the analogous results about $X_{G}$; the other is to derive them from the latter.
+There are two approaches to these results (except for Theorem \ref{thm.chrompol.exist}): One is to prove them similarly to how we proved the analogous results about $X_{G}$; the other is to derive them from the latter.
 We shall take the first approach, since it yields a proof of the classical Theorem \ref{thm.chrompol.exist} \textquotedblleft for free\textquotedblright.
 We begin with an analogue of Lemma \ref{lem.Eqs.sum}:

 \begin{lemma} Let $\left( V,B\right) $ be a finite graph.
 Let $q\in\mathbb{N}$.
 Then,